kitnil/awesome/README.md

 - [youtube-dl-interactive](https://github.com/synox/youtube-dl-interactive) - Interactively select the quality and format for youtube-dl
 - [Darkmode.js](https://github.com/sandoche/Darkmode.js) - 🌓 Add a dark-mode / night-mode to your website in a few seconds
 - [diabloweb](https://github.com/d07RiV/diabloweb) - Diablo 1 for web browsers
 - [jsonbox](https://github.com/vasanthv/jsonbox) - A Free HTTP based JSON storage.
-Now with private boxes.
+Now with protected boxes.
 - [chrome-extension-cli](https://github.com/dutiyesh/chrome-extension-cli) - 🚀 The CLI for your next Chrome Extension
 - [BullshitGenerator](https://github.com/menzi11/BullshitGenerator) - Needs to generate some texts to test if my GUI rendering codes good or not. so I made this.
 - [mdanki](https://github.com/ashlinchak/mdanki) - Converts Markdown file(s) to the Anki cards.